laguileraab/gateways/README.md

 ## :checkered_flag: Starting ## <a name = "starting"></a>
-We need to install maven dependencies and test will failed in this part, thats why we skip them because it needs to be created a connection database and User "user" for testing.
-[See here](https://docs.spring.io/spring-security/site/docs/5.0.x/reference/html/test-method.html#test-method-withuserdetails)
+We need to install maven dependencies.

 ```bash
 # Clone this project